remilsonpassos/remilsonpassos/README.md

   ### Hi there 👋

  🔭 I’m currently working Business Intelligence.
-🌱 I’m currently learning Software Engineering.
+🌱 I’m currently learning Software and Data Engineering.
  👯 I’m looking to collaborate on Software Developer
 🤔 I’m looking for Knowledge